Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 Which will result as an internal server error, so we must bypass it in a way that the server will ignore "127.0.0.1" address.

-Maybe it relates to our second hint ?
+Maybe it relates to our second hint?

 ![Second hint](https://gyazo.com/c3ef920c2d2e5e878733b9a7d3ea7327.png)

 Black hat, Orange, and tsai? well lucky we have Google.

-So we get that its a famous hacker (which I personally respect alot), and his recent publishment on ways to exploit SSRF.
+So we get that it's a famous hacker (which I personally respect a lot), and his recent publishment on ways to exploit SSRF.

 ![Google search](https://gyazo.com/d9dde342999d41b7524872a66dcddd48.png)

-After exploring his method of bypassing common URL parsers, We can figure out that by adding the "@" sign at the start of `path` parameter, will ingore "127.0.0.1" on the request.
+After exploring his method of bypassing common URL parsers, We can figure out that by adding the "@" sign at the start of `path` parameter, will ignore "127.0.0.1" on the request.

 ![Filtering Bypass](https://gyazo.com/fc658ab20e11427a24a180c44fe9008d.png)